 Each of the members has been determined to be an independent director under applicable SEC rules and regulations and applicable NASDAQ listing standards.

-Each member of our Compensation Committee is also a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined by Section 162(m) of the Internal Revenue Code, or the Code.
+Each member of our Compensation Committee is also a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act.